UFERSA-Vai-de-Bike/ufersavdbAPI/README.md

 ### Documentation
 This project uses Swagger to generate your password and also as a terminal aid tool.
-A Swagger interface is available at http: // localhost: 3000 / api-docs
+A Swagger interface is available at http://localhost:3000/api-docs

 ## Starting the Project